 Fort Wayne, IN

-Mississippi River Greenway would equip people with the space to facilitate many of the activities recommended by the Citizen’s Advisory Committee that could not take place on the Arch Grounds.
-This new walkable and bike friendly environment would leverage its proximity to the adjacent Metro Link Station to ensure regional connectivity and be accessible by boat on the river itself.
+Mississippi River Greenway Park would equip people with the space to facilitate activities recommended by the Citizen’s Advisory Committee that could not occur on the Arch Grounds.
+This new walkable and bike-friendly environment would leverage its proximity to the adjacent Metro Link Station to ensure regional connectivity and be accessible by boat on the river.

-An anchor at this location is the LJC designed and built, Katherine Ward Burg memorial Garden a new .5 acre trailhead that is a crucial link in the Great Rivers Greenway Regional River Ring.
-It creates a unique place for St. Louisans’ to enjoy their riverfront.
+An anchor of this location is the LJC-designed and built Katherine Ward Burg Memorial Garden, a new .5-acre trailhead that is a crucial link in the Great Rivers Greenway Regional River Ring.
+It creates a unique place for St. Louisans to enjoy their riverfront.